Abstract

 7. Conclusion

-The Gaia DR3 wide-binary population provides strong empirical support for the density-dependent screening mechanism predicted by TEP.
-From a high-purity sample of 341,315 systems, the analysis identifies a characteristic transition radius $R_s = 2,646 \pm 182$ AU (statistical) from the canonical TEP exponential fit.
+The Gaia DR3 wide-binary population provides strong empirical support for the Temporal Shear recovery predicted by TEP.
+From a high-purity sample of 341,315 systems, the analysis identifies a characteristic transition radius $R_s = 2{,}646 \pm 182$ AU (statistical) from the canonical TEP exponential fit.
 A conservative uncertainty budget—including jackknife stability and model-choice freedom—broadens the total uncertainty to $\pm 609$ AU while preserving the same few-thousand-AU onset scale.

-The wide-binary anomaly therefore emerges not as a generic failure of dark matter or standard inertia, but as a structured, environmentally modulated screening transition—one whose morphology, onset scale, and density dependence are quantitatively consistent with the conformal scalar field of TEP and are not reproduced by MOND with or without the External Field Effect.
+The wide-binary anomaly therefore emerges not as a generic failure of dark matter or standard inertia, but as a structured, environmentally modulated screening transition—one whose morphology, onset scale, and density dependence are quantitatively consistent with the conformal scalar field of TEP and are not reproduced by the Newtonian orbital-projection or MOND/EFE parameterizations tested here.
 The present analysis establishes the wide-binary regime as a new, independent probe of TEP screening, complementing the rotation-curve and compact-object evidence presented elsewhere in the series.

 References